- Share internship and full-time job postings with your class

 Departmental faculty and academic advisors are our second most frequent source of referrals for students for our services (students are our first).
 We appreciate your referrals.

-- Walk-in services: Suggested for first time users or students with "quick" questions, brief resume review, etc. Hours change each semester.
+- Drop-in services: Suggested for first time users or students with "quick" questions, brief resume review, etc. Hours change each semester.

 - Direct referral to professional staff.
 Individual career counseling appointments can be made by calling 414-288-7423.
 We are all generalists with the ability to help all students and alumni regarding career assistance.
 Staff profiles are available.